-Love them or hate them carrots have a great number of heath giving properties.
-This versatile vegetable can be used in a range of ways, they can be served raw grated into salads or as crudities, roasted boiled or stir fried and also used in a wide range of recipes including cakes, curries, juices and smoothies, stews, soups and even to make vegetables burgers that are perfect for vegetarians and vegans.
+Whether you love them or hate them carrots can provide us with a great number of health benefits.
+This versatile vegetable can be used in a range of ways including being serves raw in salads or as crudities, roasted boiled or stir fried.
+Carrots can and also used in many recipes including cakes, curries, juices and smoothies, stews and soups.

-As well as the well-known orange variety carrots can also be found in other colours including purple, black and white and it is thought that in fact the first carrots where in fact purple or white in colour and that the popular orange varieties where not bred until the 16th century.
+As well as the well-known orange variety, carrots can be found in other colours including purple, black and white.
+It is thought that the first carrots were purple or white in colour and that the popular orange varieties where not bred until the 16th century.
 Cultivation of the carrot is believed to have first started in Afghanistan around the 900s before later spreading to Spain in the 1100s and then Europe in the early 1600s.
-Early on carrots where used for their health benefits more than as a food source but over time this information and practice has become lost and forgotten.
-The popularity of today’s orange carrot is believed to be due to the fact that they were carefully selected to be bred that way buy Dutch growers due to the fact that orange is the Dutch national colour and royal family’s house colour.
+Even in these early times carrots were known for their health benefits as well as being a tasty food source but over time this information and practice has become largely forgotten.
+The popularity of today’s orange carrot is believed to be due to selective breeding by Dutch growers to represent the Dutch national and royal family colour.

 Carrot Colours and Health

-Yellow carrots contain a pigment similar to beta carotene called xanthophylls.
-This can be used by the body to fight macular degeneration and may help prevent tumours.
+- Yellow carrots contain a pigment that is similar to beta carotene called xanthophylls.
+This can be used by the body to fight age-related macular degeneration, which can lead to blindness.

 1 lb carrots, chopped.